-Rachel’s novel, Love in Stop Motion (title not yet finalised in this pre-publication period) is a funny, warm-hearted and profound love story, with an autistic child at the centre of it: Jake and Emily meet on an anger management course: He’s there in a last-ditch attempt to save his failing marriage.
+Rachel’s novel, The Odd One Out is a funny, warm-hearted and profound love story, with an autistic child at the centre of it: Jake and Emily meet on an anger management course: He’s there in a last-ditch attempt to save his failing marriage.
 She’s attending under court order after responding to unwanted male attention with a glass bottle.
 Sparks fly between the two at the course – and not the good kind!
 But when Emily meets Jake’s unmanageable yet amazing 6-year-old son Alfie – and instantly wins him over, they’re forced to put aside their intense dislike of each other for Alfie’s sake …

 We’ve talked to Rachel, Lisa and Alice about their journey together – from Rachel’s arrival at CBC with the beginnings of her novel – to gaining representation with Alice and signing with her publisher.
 Last week, in the first instalment of this two-part blog, Rachel Lisa told us about her experience of writing the book and of CBC’s online novel-writing course – be sure to check out that interview.
 Here, we catch up with Rachel and Alice on the ins and outs of their agent/ client dynamic and what makes them such a good team …

 Rachel, can you tell us about the work you did on re-writing and editing before you felt ready to submit to agents?